Number Candles Text Effect – Part 1

 Step 1

-Create a new 500 x 500 px document, and fill the Background with Black. -edit: And set the Resolution to 300 as well.
+Create a new 500 x 500 px document, set the Resolution to 300, and fill the Background with Black

 You can create numbers, letters, both, whatever you like, as long as you use the same values.